manticoresoftware/manticoresearch/manual/english/Updating_table_schema_and_settings.md

 ALTER TABLE table ft_setting='value'[, ft_setting2='value']
 ```

 You can use `ALTER` to modify the full-text settings of your table in  [RT mode](Read_this_first.md#Real-time-mode-vs-plain-mode).
 However, it only affects new documents and not existing ones.
+To apply the new settings to existing documents, [reindex them](Updating_table_schema_and_settings.md#Reindexing-existing-documents-after-changing-FT-settings).
 Example:
 * create a table with a full-text field and `charset_table` that allows only 3 searchable characters: `a`, `b` and `c`.
 * then we insert document 'abcd' and find it by query `abcd`, the `d` just gets ignored since it's not in the `charset_table` array